symbol/symbol-docs/source/concepts/harvesting.rst

     :delim: ;

     harvesterPrivateKey; string; The harvester account private key.
 This account needs to hold at least ``10,000`` :ref:`harvesting mosaics <harvesting-mosaic>` units to have importance score greater than zero in the public network.;
-    harvesterSigningPrivateKey; string; The Vrf private key linked with the account. enableAutoHarvesting; bool; Set to true if delegated harvesting is enabled.; false maxUnlockedAccounts; uint32_t; Maximum number of delegated harvesting accounts.; 5 delegatePrioritizationPolicy; harvesting::DelegatePrioritizationPolicy; Delegate harvester prioritization policy used to keep accounts once the node stores ``maxUnlockedAccounts``.
+    harvesterSigningPrivateKey; string; The VRF private key linked with the account. enableAutoHarvesting; bool; Set to true if delegated harvesting is enabled.; false maxUnlockedAccounts; uint32_t; Maximum number of delegated harvesting accounts.; 5 delegatePrioritizationPolicy; harvesting::DelegatePrioritizationPolicy; Delegate harvester prioritization policy used to keep accounts once the node stores ``maxUnlockedAccounts``.
 Possible values are "Importance" or "Age".; Importance